angband/angband/readme.txt

 Make sure you keep all your savefiles in the proper place, and if you load a savefile from the wrong place, note that the game may decide to re-save your savefile in the proper place when you quit.

-Some kinds of archive (namely Zip files) don't handle empty directories, so there are "delete.me" files in those.
-You may safely delete these files if they annoy you.

 === Upgrading from older versions (and/or other platforms) ===